The Florence Academy of Art is:

 - licensed by the New Jersey State Commission on Higher Education

-- recommended by Art Renewal Center as an ARC accredited atelier
+- recognized by Art Renewal Center as ARC Approved

 - a member of the Association of American College and University Programs in Italy (AACUPI)

 - a branch of the International Academy of Fine Art and has been recognized to be a tax-exempt charitable organization under Section 501(c)3 of the Internal Revenue Code of the United States since 2000

 Why is NASAD accreditation important?